01 of 06

 Hang a Shower Curtain as Art

 Let's start with one I bet you never thought of.
 Did you know that a pretty shower curtain—like with one large motif like this octopus, for example, could work as large-scale art in a two-story foyer?
 It's true!
-If you carefully remove the top where you would usually hang the curtain (or fold it over a wood frame), you can display this large piece as a fun and funky piece of art that takes up a nice big space on your wall.
-Just remember to avoid curtains that have repeating patterns because these will end up looking more like bed sheets on the wall than unexpected art.
+If you carefully remove the top where you would usually hang the curtain (or fold it over a wood frame), you can display this large piece as a fun and funky piece of art that takes up a nice big space on your wall, just like the women from House of Jade Interiors did here.
+Remember to avoid curtains that have repeating patterns because these will end up looking more like bed sheets on the wall than unexpected art.

 Shop a similar shower curtain from Anthropologie.Continue to 3 of 6 below.